 Muston Park Playspace is well-loved in the Chatswood community, especially for its iconic Rocket Ship.
 Continuing with the space theme, the updated playspace now includes a lunar landing module climbing frame, a Mars rover, moonboot footprints, and stepping logs reflecting the solar system.
 The fully fenced area also has additional mature trees for shade, a sheltered BBQ area, accessible toilets and drinking fountain, and plenty of seating.

 Using an innovative construction process to minimise disturbance to the landscape, the new Paperbark Playspace at Parramatta incorporates a natural palette of materials, finishes and colours.
 It also features a great mix of inclusive equipment, including a water and sand play area, a range of swing options (including a joey swing for parents/carers to join in), an accessible carousel, and balance beams inset with convict tools.
 For the bigger kids, there’s also a giant climbing dome and a bike/scooter path.

-With another 34 inclusive playspaces set to open across NSW as part of the Everyone Can Play grant program, the NSW Government are ensuring everyone across NSW can play!
+With more inclusive playspaces set to open across NSW as part of the Everyone Can Play grant program, the NSW Government are ensuring everyone across NSW can play!